June 3rd, 2022 – Woburn to Portland 400k & 200k

 Leg 1: Woburn, MA to Nubble Lighthouse, York, Maine

-With the ride being held on the longest daylight Saturday of the year, riders won’t have much time in the dark.
+This first section will start in the dark, but dawn isn’t too far away.
 That’s a good thing as this first 30 mile section is one of the nicest, particularly so early when few drivers will be on the road.
 It’s about 10 miles to leave the Reading suburbs and then you’re in North Boxford, Andover, and Georgetown.

 Going through Harold Parker State park will be one of the highlights.
 The roads have improved and the dense forest and lakes are as picturesque as they come.
+The very well lit Harold Parker State Park Ranger Station is on both the inbound and outbound leg.
+It has a well maintained chemical toilet.
 This leg marks one of the more rolling sections of the outbound portion of the ride but with fresh legs most should make good time.

 Leg 2: York, Maine to Kennebunkport, Maine